maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

 Some dialects allow a parameter to be passed to define how much memory to reserve for string storage.
-Examples included BASIC-80 and TRS-80 Level II.
+Examples include BASIC-80 and TRS-80 Level II.
 This is not supported in RetroBASIC, which has (effectively) unlimited memory.

 Wang BASIC offers a number of variations on `CLEAR`.
 Using `CLEAR` by itself performs a `NEW`, erasing the program and all its data. `CLEAR P` removes all the lines of the program but leaves the variables intact.
 Line number parameters can follow the P, in which case only the range of lines between (and including) those numbers will be removed.
 This usage matches what most dialects called `DELETE`. `CLEAR V` clears variables, performing the same action as `CLEAR` in other dialects, and `CLEAR N` does the same but only for those variables not previously declared `COMMON`.
 These variations are used to allow one program to call another at runtime, a feature that most dialects that support this implement using the `CHAIN` command.